-Last Tuesday marked the first of a series of workshops Sohonet will be hosting on virtual workstations, with an initial focus on use cases for the VFX sector.
+Last Tuesday marked the first of a series of workshops Sohonet will be hosting with our partner AWS.
+This session: How to Host your VFX Workstation in the Cloud.

 We were joined by our technology partner and one of the leading cloud providers, Amazon Web Services (AWS), as well as Escape Technology and a whole host of VFX Studios based around Soho.
 (Thanks to all for coming along!)